 Here what’s important is both the density of coffee shops spread throughout the surroundings as long as the pleasant vibe they offer.
 That pleasant vibe that enables you to spend long hours working (and makes you love it too).

-For example, here you can find a list with the top 10 bars to work in Barcelona.
+For example, here you can find a list of the top 10 bars to work in Barcelona.
 They are amazing!

 Even though many digital nomads choose cafes as their working office, many others go for the coworking option.

 In fact, coworkings have become a real revolution.
 These buildings house tech-creative workers, marketers, and other interesting profiles in one place, offering them internet connection and a calm place to work at a really cheap price.

 This also allows them to connect and meet with new people (see new point), while finding a more “corporate” vibe while they do their daily tasks.